unrealwork/docker-constraint-research/README.md

   1. Enable loading of MySQL server by Apache Jmeter
   2. Create set of stressed configuration
-     We will run stressed container with different configuration and observe how it affects on mysql response time.
+     We will run stressed container with different configuration and observe how it affects on MySQL response time.
-  3. Then we repeat second step but all stressed configuration  will run with tested constraint.
+  3. Then we repeat the second step but all stressed configuration will run with tested constraint.
   4. Compare values of response time and characteristic that controlled by constraint.

 ## Cpu constraints

-For each cpu constraints we will load CPU's cores by `--cpu` stress option.
+For each CPU constraints, we will load CPU's cores by `--cpu` stress option.
 And then we try to decrease priority container response time by constraints.

 ### Without constraint conditions